raleighsedona/wisteria-vscode/README.md

 ### Manual
 1. Clone the [Wisteria repository](https://github.com/raleighsedona/wisteria-vscode) into `~/.vscode/extensions`
-2. Restart the editor and see usage
+2. Restart the editor and see Usage

 ## ⚙ Usage
 1. Open the command palette `Ctrl+Shift+P`